lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 ---
 title: One of the way to search what package is installed in julia(version ≥ 0.7.0)
 date: 2018-09-01 23：00：00
 description: Sometimes we need to konw a package is installed or not.
 Than we do something after in the code.'Pkg.installed()'can tell us about this, but it's not intact.
-There is a way to this with PKG.jl TOML.jl
+There is a way to do this with `PKG.jl`and`TOML.jl`.
 categories:
  - Julia
 tags: [julia, package, toml]